 Gorbachev initiated the process of political reform by encouraging open discussions critical of the Communist Party.
 Boris Yeltsin took advantage and began pushing for faster reforms, began to grow in popularity among the masses.
-Gorbachev failed to control the economy from spiraling.
-By 1987, the Baltic states began raising their voice against Moscow and soon began calling for independence.
+Gorbachev failed to control the economy from spiralling.
+By 1987, the Baltic states started raising their voice against Moscow and soon began calling for independence.

 By 1990, the Communist Party had lost elections in Lithuania, Moldova, Estonia, Latvia, Armenia, and Georgia.
 The process for the break-up of the Soviet Union had begun.

 On December 25, 1991, Mikhail Gorbachev stepped down as the President of the Soviet Union, and on that day, the USSR formally ceased to exist.
-The tricolor flag of the new Russian Federation replaced the Hammer & Sickle Red Flag of the former USSR.
+The tricolour flag of the new Russian Federation replaced the Hammer and Sickle Red Flag of the former USSR.